 California and its neighboring regions are home to a major plate boundary between the Pacific plate and the North American plate.
 Interactions between the two plates result in complicated fault motions along their boundary and further into the plate interiors.
 With most fault sections of this major boundary locked, stresses build up in the region and eventually release in small to large earthquake ruptures that pose a significant threat to the region’s large urban population.

 Questions arise on how crustal deformation takes place spatially and temporally: is crust deformed elastically in a block-like form (e.g. d'Alessio et al., 2005; Meade and Hager, 2005) or in a more complex form with significant off-fault strain accumulation (McCaffrey 2005; Birds, 2009)?
 How does the deformation field evolve with time in an earthquake cycle?
-What kind of transient responses do earthquakes generate for the deformation field?
-How do the stresses transfer within a plate boundary fault system, and how does that affect fault loading and earthquake rupture processes?
+What kind of transient responses do earthquakes generate in the active deformation field?
+How do stresses transfer within a plate boundary fault system, and how does that affect fault loading and earthquake rupture processes?

-All of these questions are closely related to the mechanical properties of the continental lithosphere and faults, which have been debated in decades.
+All of these questions are closely related to the mechanical properties of the continental lithosphere and faults, which have been debated for decades.
 One classic view believes that the continental lithosphere is like a jelly sandwich, with a weak lower crust lying between a strong upper crust and a strong uppermost mantle (e.g. Byerlee, 1978).
-Another school of thought, which has gained much of support in recent years, claims that the seismogenic upper crust may be the only significant source of strength in the continental lithosphere, underlain by a weaker lower crust, and a weakest upper mantle underneath (e.g. Pollitz and Thatcher, 2008).
-This is so called the crème brulee model.
+Another school of thought, which has gained much of support in recent years, suggests that the seismogenic upper crust may be the only significant source of strength in the continental lithosphere, underlain by a weaker lower crust, and a weakest upper mantle underneath (e.g. Pollitz and Thatcher, 2008).
+This is sometimes referred to as the crème brulee model.

 This project will attempt to address these important problems using a composite of geophysical dataset and through numerical modeling.
-Precise GPS positioning and Synthetic Aperture Radar Interference have been used to monitor plate tectonic motions at millimeter-level precision (e.g. Feigl et al., 1983; Bennett et al., 1996; Gan et al., 2000; Burgmann et al., 2000; Tong et al., 2013).
-Analysis of these geodetic signals provides us fundamental data sets to quantify spatial and temporal crustal deformation pattern, and help us characterize deformation sources such as interseismic fault loading, coseismic rupture, slow slip on fault, and crust and upper mantle visco-elastic relaxation.
+Precise GPS positioning and Synthetic Aperture Radar Interferometry (InSAR) capture plate boundary deformation at millimeter-level precision (e.g. Feigl et al., 1983; Bennett et al., 1996; Gan et al., 2000; Burgmann et al., 2000; Tong et al., 2013).
+Analysis of these geodetic signals provides us with fundamental data sets to quantify spatial and temporal crustal deformation patterns, and help us characterize deformation sources such as interseismic fault loading, coseismic rupture, slow slip on faults, and crust and upper mantle viscoelastic relaxation.
 The GPS measured secular velocity field, for example, has been used to solve for fault slip rates, and one of such applications is the development of the Unified California Earthquake Risk Forecast model version 3.0 (UCERF3), which was released last year (Parsons et al., 2014).
 The GPS data played a pivotal role in quantifying the secular fault slip rates in California, which in turn leads to better seismic hazard assessment.